Are you looking for a mortgage but bad credit has you down and out?

 I often get asked about mortgages for people with bad credit.
 In this blog post, I’ll be sharing about private and “B Lender” mortgages and how even if you have bad credit, owning a home can still happen for you.

 What is a private or B lender mortgage?

 A B lender is an institution that offers options for the “B” customer.
 These institutions offer a lower barrier of entry to qualify for their products/mortgages.
 B lenders tend to offset that with higher interest rates.

-A private mortgage is a lesser regulated mortgage lender, which tends to be a last-resort option for homebuyers in Canada.
+Private mortgage lenders in BC are lesser regulated mortgage lenders, which tend to be a last-resort option for homebuyers in Canada.
 But, a great option for those people who still want to purchase a home but don’t qualify through A lenders or B lenders.

-Reasons you may need a private or B lender.
+Reasons you may need an alternative mortgage lender.